oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Disclosure:
 :  A combination of a salt, a cleartext claim name, and a cleartext claim value, all of which are used to calculate a digest for the respective claim.

-Cryptographic Key Binding:
+Key Binding:
 :  Ability of the Holder to prove legitimate possession of an SD-JWT by proving control over the same private key during the issuance and presentation.
-An SD-JWT with Key Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.
+An SD-JWT with Key Binding contains a public key, or a reference to a public key, that matches to the private key controlled by the Holder.

 Issuer:
 :  An entity that creates SD-JWTs.